-In the previous reporting period, we conducted a targeted safety research needs assessment in our region to generate the MRI component of our program.
-This was completed with the assistance of TDOT and the SASHTO research subcommittee.
-To recap, seven DOTs of the 12 SASHTO states responded and reported their priority safety research needs.
+We determined the scope of our Major Research Initiatives through a targeted safety research needs assessment in Region 4.
+TDOT and the SASHTO research subcommittee assisted with this assessment.
+Seven DOTs of the 12 SASHTO states responded and reported their priority safety research needs.
 We supplemented these data with input from our university partners in the states from which no survey responses were received.
 Based on this input, we selected and designed projects to address common and high-priority needs within Region 4.
 We also coordinated our MR Initiatives with specific research topics identified by the USDOT modal administrators.
 This process generated four MR Initiatives, which are strategically focused research efforts with multiple sources of matching funds, and collaborations with other UTCs and/or research entities.
 These initiatives are continually coordinated and progress is reviewed quarterly.
 With the completion of the first program year each initiative area is reexamined and further focused to ensure future progress and project success.

 MRI 1.
 Crash Modification Factors and the Highway Safety Manual